preactjs/preact-www/content/en/guide/v10/getting-started.md

 };
 ```

-#### Aliasing in jest
+#### Aliasing in Jest

-Similar to bundlers, [jest](https://jestjs.io/) allows to rewrite module paths.
-The syntax is a bit
-different, than in say webpack, because it's based on regex.
-Add this to your
-jest configuration:
+[Jest](https://jestjs.io/) allows the rewriting of module paths similar to bundlers.
+These rewrites are configured using regular expressions in your Jest configuration:

 ```json
 {